pasky/pachi/README.md

 playing on 19x19.

-## MM Patterns

-MM Patterns have replaced large patterns database used in previous versions.
-No need to download anything extra, they're enabled by default as long as Pachi can find its data files.

-Patterns load instantly now, take up very little memory and prediction rate is better in middle game.
-They also make it possible to fix tactical holes in Pachi by adding corresponding features.
-See pattern/README for details.

 ## How to run

 By default Pachi will run on all cores, using up to 200Mb of memory for tree